All Episodes

 Yeah, I want the agenda done, but at what point do you sell your soul to a bunch of people?

-What where's Corker's responsibility to do the things that he promised to do, except, oh, the president hurt my feelings, so therefore, oh, I can't go along with the president's plan.
+Where's Corker's responsibility to do the things that he promised to do, except, oh, the president hurt my feelings, so therefore, oh, I can't go along with the president's plan.

-Oh, I'm gonna be the deal breaker.
+Oh, I'm going to be the deal breaker.

-Which by the way, seems a lot like what John McCain is doing and has been doing.
+Which, by the way, seems a lot like what John McCain is doing and has been doing.

-Hell with us.
+To hell with us.

 They don't want anything done for the public good.